It seems everyone in retail is talking about omnichannel these days. But what is it? Why do you need it? And how do you do it well?

 3. Design for integration

-Don’t silo your data between online and offline, between mobile app and web, or between individual stores.
+Don’t silo your data between online and offline, between app and web, or between individual stores.
 The same data should be available everywhere.
 For example, if you offer order tracking, ensure that customers can track their order via your web site, mobile web, and app.
-Store staff and customer service staff should be able to access the exact same information without having to redirect the customer to a different channel.
+In addition, store staff and customer support via phone or online chat should be able to access the exact same information without having to redirect the customer to a different channel.

 Make it easy to share information between users at all levels.
 Customers should be able to share products, wishlists or reviews with each other and with staff.
 Staff in one store should be able to check the inventory in another store and place an order or a hold on behalf of a customer.

 4. Design for convenience

 For every part of the process, start with the question “what would be the easiest way for a customer to do this?”
 Often, they will have a simple question that can be resolved in just a few seconds, so let them keep that interaction short and let them move on.
 Even better, aim to design processes that will remove the need to even ask those questions.
 Pro-active order tracking, the ability to filter search results via local store inventory, or remembering customer data cuts out questions like “where’s my stuff?”, “do you have that in stock?” or “is that available in my size?”

 When you design your business processes, give your customers multiple ways to do everything, and allow them to choose whatever is easiest for them.
 Offer them multiple ways to get their goods.
 Give them several payment options.
 Give them the choice to pay at a conventional checkout, use a self-checkout, or pay a sales associate.

 Customers don’t necessarily browse and buy in one single step, for a variety of reasons.
 The browsing process could be spread out over numerous sessions, including store visits, mobile searches, or desktop searches.
 The purchase decision could be separated from the actual payment.
 Allow customers to stop what they’re doing, and then pick it up again later via a different device or channel.